FAlmeida-switch/devops-24-25-1241906/CA1/README.md

 ### Final Result

 This part of the assignment gave me important insights on the Gradle build tool and knowledge on why it is widely used among IT and other types of companies worldwide.
 I began by preparing my workspace with some changes on files and updating the different utilized versions of Java and Gradle and organizing each component (tests and sources) of the project.
 After creating multiple issues on GitHub with the main proposed objectives I proceeded to create a unit test for one the classes and also creating tasks in Gradle, testing and running them with positive results.
 Overall, it was an engaging experience that enhanced my understanding of the Gradle build tool.

-## Part 3 - Convert Basic Version to Gradle
+## Part 3 - Converting Basic Version to Gradle

 ### Goals and Requirements
 - Branching.
 - Dependencies.
 - Basic implementation with Gradle (instead of Maven) with plugins.
 - Version Tagging.